Can't Find a File on Mac? Try 6 Ways (Before Assuming It's Deleted)

 search for lost data

-4. Preview the results after scanning and recover the file to another location.
+4. Preview the results after scanning.

 preview the scanning results

-Why do files sometimes disappear on Mac
+Why do Files Sometimes Disappear on Mac

 Files may appear missing on Mac for several reasons: